Azure/bicep/docs/spec/loops.md

 # Loops

->Loops were implemented in v0.3
+>Loops were implemented in v0.3, though there are still a handful of limitations:
+> * No variable loops
+> * No filtering (loops + conditions)
+> * No support for index syntax
+>
+> We plan to address in a subsequent 0.3.* release

 Loops may be used to iterate over an array to declare multiple resources or to set an array property inside a resource declaration.
 Iteration over the array occurs over the elements of the array.
 The index of the iteration is also available.